mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/gpu/index.md

 ## Upgrade

 Konvoy is capable of automatically upgrading the Nvidia GPU addon.
-However, due to a limitation in Helm, which is used internally by Konvoy, the GPU addon pods will repeatedly restart with the `CrashLoopBackOff` status for 5-10 minutes.
-This is because the Nvidia driver has a requirement that there must be at most one driver container running on any single node.
-This is to ensure the driver can successfully load the necessary kernel modules.
-However, this conflicts with the current `helm upgrade` strategy.
-When Helm tries to upgrade charts, it deploys new pods for the newer versioned chart while the old pods are still in the `Terminating` state.
-This causes a race condition in Nvidia's singleton policy.

-To overcome this limitation and upgrade the Nvidia GPU addon manually:
+However, GPU workload needs to be drained if the Nvidia addon is being upgraded.

 1. Delete all GPU workloads on the GPU nodes where the Nvidia addon needs to be upgraded.